stevebargelt/wnba-led-scoreboard/supabase/README.md

 Overview
 - This repo includes SQL migrations under `supabase/migrations` designed for Supabase CLI.
 - Filenames must start with a 14‑digit timestamp (`YYYYMMDDHHMMSS_*.sql`) to be picked up by `supabase db push`.
+- Sport favorites are stored in `public.device_sport_config`.
+Use the web admin (or direct API calls) to edit favorites, then invoke `on-config-build` to generate the device JSON.

 Prereqs
 - Install the Supabase CLI: https://supabase.com/docs/guides/cli